DylanThomasShine/acoustra_manager/README.md

 Test matrix on all devices attached [here](static/images/screenmatrix.png).
 <br>
-I used the design goals above when the application was completed to build a set of test users stories to confirm that all functionality conformed to the requirements.
+I used the design goals above when the application was completed to build a set of test users stories(1.2)to confirm that all functionality conformed to the requirements.
+I found errors showing up in the html validation process associated with the python code within the majority of the .html pages.
+The code managed perfectly without fault and without breaking.
+I felt it was not neccessary to attempt to clear these faults and wasn't adversed enough to know how to fully appreciate the proper means of doing so.
+I felt i may have broken my own coding.
 <span id="deployment"></span>